raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

 This is quite a long process if you know the notes of the song you are trying to play.
 With Sonic Pi you are able to use standard sheet music notation too.

-1. In a new workspace tab type:
+1. In a new buffer tab type:

 	```ruby
 	play :c4